IBM/automation-turbonomic/README.md

 > we expect partners and clients will use their own specific **Continuous Integration** tools to support this the IBM team has focused on getting it installed in the least complicated way possible

 11. Next step is to create a workspace to run the Terraform automation.
-12. Run the command setup-workspace.sh you will need to provide the `-p` platform value which can be `azure` | `aws` or `ibmcloud` then supply a prefix name
+12. Run the command setup-workspace.sh you will need to provide the `-p` platform value which can be `azure` | `aws` or `ibm` then supply a prefix name

 ```
-./setup-workspace.sh -p ibmcloud -n tubro01
+./setup-workspace.sh -p ibm -n turbo01
 ```

 13. The default `terraform.tfvars` file is symbolically linked to the new `workspaces/current` folder so this enables you to edit the file in your native operating system using your editor of choice.